W. Brett Wilson: Philanthropy

-Wilson has claimed that he sees corporate social responsibility not as an obligation, but as an opportunity, and believing that strategic philanthropy can create major social and economic benefits.
+Wilson has stated that he sees corporate social responsibility not as an obligation, but as an opportunity, and believes that strategic philanthropy can create major social and economic benefits.
 He has shaved his head to support Kids' Cancer Care, and climbed Mount Kilimanjaro to support Alzheimer's research.
 He has for many years made annual trips with Youth with a Mission to Mexico to build homes for the poor.
 He has chronicled his philanthropic perspectives in a series of articles written for Alberta Venture magazine.

 Specific events hosted by Wilson have supported prostate cancer, David Foster Foundation Right to Play, Little Warriors, Boomer's Legacy, 777 Run for Sight and Dare to Care and the Veterans' Food Bank.
 He is active on funding research into the issue of domestic abuse and has funded the Wilson Centre for Domestic Abuse Studies at the Calgary Counselling Centre.
 He also supports the sport of volleyball through the Rally Pointe volleyball centre in Calgary, Alberta.
 He is a strong mental health advocate and supporter of programs which help with the treatment of eating disorders.

 He travelled to Afghanistan to visit front-line Canadian troops with General Walter Natynczyk, Defence Minister Peter MacKay, hockey player Guy Lafleur and actor Paul Gross and has hosted events to support military members and their families.